Privacy Policy

 EU-US Privacy Shield

-12. On the use of PayPal
+12. Regarding the use of PayPal

-You therefore have the option of paying for goods purchased from us using PayPal.
-To do so, select PayPal as your payment option during the ordering process.
-You will then be required to log in to PayPal or register as a guest, if this option is available.
+You can therefore pay for goods purchased from us using PayPal.
+To do this, select PayPal as your payment method during the checkout process.
+You will then need to log in to your PayPal account or check out as a guest, if this option is available.

 Transfer of data to PayPal for the purpose of contract processing